notDeadCaller/AnonCom-Better-TCP-Chat/README.md

 ADDED './runServer.c' and './runClient' <br>
   Features as of this commit:<br>
 - [x] Added postquantum cryptographic security via the CRYSTALS-Kyber 768 algorithm for the shared session key, replacing Diffie Hellman Key Exchange<br>
-- [x] Added the AES-GCM 256 standard cipher for encrypt/decryption of chat messages, along with its innate HMAC principle<br>
+- [x] Added the AES-GCM 256 standard cipher for encrypt/decryption of chat messages, along with its innate HMAC principle, replacing Vigenere Cipher<br>
 - [x] Optimized the workflow for first time users via Makefile and setup.sh files<br>
 - [x] Code revision to remove obselete functions<br>
 - [x] Updated the token refill rate for rate limiting<br>